Guidance issued by the Welsh Ministers under regulation 16 of the Health Protection (Coronavirus Restrictions) (No. 5) (Wales) Regulations 2020.

 - Date of visit and arrival and departure time

-Many businesses that take bookings already have systems for recording their customers and visitors details.
-This can serve as the source of the information above.
+Many businesses that take bookings already have systems for recording their customers’ and visitors’ details.
+This can serve as the source of the information needed.

-Some businesses collect this information in advance.
-Otherwise, you should collect this information when visitors enter the premises.
-You should record the information digitally if possible.
-A paper record is acceptable too.
+Some businesses collect this information in advance, but if this is not possible this information should be collected at the point that visitors enter the premises.
+You should record the information digitally if possible, but paper record is acceptable too.
 You should collect information in a way that is manageable for your establishment.

-At times you will collect the data of children under the age of 18, for example, where a 16 year old person visits the premises.
+At times you may need to collect the data of children under the age of 18, for example, where a 16 year old person visits the premises.
 You must consider any associated risk in retaining this information.
 You can find further information on these risks on the Information Commissioner’s Office (ICO) website.

-Recording departure times as well as arrival times is also required.
+Recording departure times as well as arrival times is also recommended.
 This includes staff shift times.
 It is acknowledged that in certain circumstances this may be difficult.
 It is needed to help reduce the number of people the NHS Wales Test, Trace, Protect service may need to contact.
-Those contacted may potentially be asked to self-isolate.

 What if someone does not wish to share their details?